-5 essential tips on getting a gig at a music industry festival
+5 essential tips on getting a gig at a music festival

-We asked The Great Escape Festival booker Adam Ryan for his top tips on how to get a gig at the event…
+We asked The Great Escape Festival's Head of Music Adam Ryan for his top tips on how to get a gig at the event…

-With the music industry cranking into gear after January, many eyes are now turning towards the 2018 festival season with events starting to unveil their line ups and exclusives.
+With the music industry cranking into gear again for the summer, many eyes are now turning towards the festival season with events starting to unveil their line ups and exclusives.

 The UK’s event kicks off proper with The Great Escape (TGE) in Brighton in May.
 The annual shindig sees many of the music industry decamp to the seaside town for three days of mayhem and for much of the business, it’s a key time to assess who the stars of tomorrow will be.

 So for new acts, with over 3,000 delegates in attendance, it can be a key gig in winning over industry and new fans alike.

 Ahead of the event, We caught up with TGE's Head of Music Adam Ryan to learn how to maximise your chances of getting a slot on the bill...

 At what point in an artist's career should they apply to play a festival like TGE?
 Is there a wrong or right time?

 Only apply when you have a live show that you’re confident in.
 You should be headlining the smaller venues in your area and supporting touring acts when they come by your city or town.
 Mostly though I would say when your live show is ready and you can face having your creativity picked apart by the music industry.